-3.2 Advocacy with disclosure of confidential information
+2.2 Advocacy with Disclosure of Confidential Information

-If policy makers disagree and market expectations matter for the policy outcome, policy makers will each have an incentive to reveal information that supports their preferred policy.
-This is similar to advocacy in a courtroom in which the defense and the prosecution each reveal only the information that supports their case.
-For example, a Hawk may want to disclose that the Fed's internal growth forecasts is quite high, or that a previously dovish policy maker has been making more hawkish statements in internal debate.
-Importantly, if advocacy relies on the disclosure of internal confidential information then it cannot be done publicly (e.g., via speeches) and must instead be done via leaks.
-This is a theme in several papers in the political science literature that focus on the US administration.
-Kielbowitz (2006) emphasizes the selective reporting of facts via leaks: "Because most promotional leaks spring from institutions' upper echelons, one veteran Washington reporter famously observed that the ship of state is the only vessel that leaks mainly at the top.
-President Kennedy's press secretary concurred, noting that a leak "generally occurs when Presidents and governments wish to advance a certain viewpoint and pass to newspaper men documents or information of a confidential nature which would advance this point of view.""9 Similarly, Pozen (2013) argues that "plants must be watered by leaks", i.e., that policy makers often plant stories in the press but that these must be supported by leaks of confidential information to have impact.
-Pozen provides an informative cite from Abel (1987): "In the jaundiced but not unfounded view of some veteran reporters, "/t]he quiding principle, then and now, is that when it suits an administration's purpose to leak secret information to the press, it simply ignores or temporarily overrides a document's classification.""
+If policymakers disagree and market expectations matter for the policy outcome, policymakers will each have an incentive to reveal information that supports their preferred policy.
+This is similar to advocacy in a courtroom, in which the defense and the prosecution each reveal only the information that supports their case.
+For example, a hawk may want to disclose that the Fed's internal growth forecast is quite high or that a previously dovish policymaker has been making more hawkish statements in internal debate.
+Importantly, if advocacy relies on the disclosure of internal confidential information then it cannot be done publicly (e.g., via speeches) and must instead be done via informal communication.
+This is a theme in several papers in the political science literature that focus on the U.S. administration.
+Kielbowicz (2006) emphasizes the selective reporting of facts via leaks: "Because most promotional leaks spring from institutions' upper echelons, one veteran Washington reporter famously observed that the ship of state is the only vessel that leaks mainly at the top.
+President Kennedy's press secretary concurred, noting that a leak 'generally occurs when Presidents and governments wish to advance a certain viewpoint and pass to newspaper men documents or information of a confidential nature which would advance this point of view'."11 Similarly, Pozen (2013) argues that "plants must be watered by leaks", i.e., that policymakers often plant stories in the press but that these must be supported by leaks of confidential information to have an impact.
+Pozen provides an informative cite from Abel (1987): "In the jaundiced but not unfounded view of some veteran reporters, '[t]he guiding principle, then and now, is that when it suits an administration's purpose to leak secret information to the press, it simply ignores or temporarily overrides a document's classification'."